Norfolk Island: Electricity

 Electricity is provided by diesel generators operated by Norfolk Island Electricity, a government organisation.
 Some electricity is also provided by privately owned rooftop solar panels.

 Sport

-Norfolk Island competes at the Commonwealth Games, and has won two bronze medals, both in lawn bowls.
+Norfolk Island competes at the Commonwealth Games, and has won three bronze medals, all in lawn bowls.
 The territory also competes in the Pacific Games and Pacific Mini Games and even hosted the sixth edition of the Mini Games in 2001.

 The island supports national rugby league, cricket and netball teams.
 It is a member of World Athletics.